fkarg/fkarg.github.io/drafts/rat-meetup.md

 Posts were weekly for the first twelve meetups, and biweekly since.
 While we want to be open for new members, we do try to keep the 'personal' and private atmosphere we established.

-There is less to do organisationally than maybe expected.
+There is less to do organizationally than maybe expected.
 Writing a post announcing the meetup takes about 10mins.
 The topics are being decided upon at the last meetup or spontaneously, so there isn't really much to do.

-#### Make your physical meetup location noticable
+#### Make your physical meetup location noticeable
 Most of our meetups have been in German.
 We spontaneously decided to hold some in English when someone was not able to participate in German.

 We very much welcome new faces, and are more appropriately a 'Karlsruhe Area'-Meetup.
 Still, we would appreciate it if people were at least aware of where [Karlsruhe][ka] is, and that we might speak German.

-We noticed that the quality of expression takes a small but noticable hit when switching to English.
+We noticed that the quality of expression takes a small but noticeable hit when switching to English.
 To reduce unnecessary friction in discussions, a policy going forward is that we will hold Meetups in German.

 Since we added 'Germany' in brackets to our description, almost all newcomers were able to participate in German.